bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

-Method :meth:`train <justdeepit.models.IS.train>` is used for the model training and requires at least two arguments to specify the annotations and folder containing the training images.
+Method :meth:`train <justdeepit.models.IS.train>` is used for the model training and requires at least two arguments to specify the annotations and a folder containing the training images.
 Annotations can be specified in a single file in the COCO format.
 Training process requires a GPU environment if MMDetection is chosen as the backend because it only supports GPU training.